 |Cartoon: Lloyd George looks after the sick|

 The Liberal government laid the foundations of contemporary social services.
 Concerns with "national efficiency" fuelled the desire to provide an infrastructure of public services: these services were deliberately provided outside the Poor Law, to avoid the stigma associated with pauperism.
+The Liberal Government did not introduce the 'welfare state', but it has been seen as the foundations of a "social service state".

 1905 Unemployed Workmen Act: labour exchanges.